Lowe's 2023-24 NBA League Pass Rankings: Teams 30-11 in watchability and fun

 Bogdan Bogdanovic can swing games with his shooting; how often will Snyder play him alongside both Young and Murray -- or (gulp) even close games with Bogdanovic in place of one of them?
 Jalen Johnson is a blur of productive activity.
 If his 3-pointer comes around, watch out.
 It is car-crash riveting watching Garrison Mathews fling himself into picks hoping to draw illegal screen calls.

-The art and sounds -- including Sir Foster's iconic organ and the screeching hawk noise -- are first rate.
+The art and sounds -- including the screeching hawk noise -- are first rate.
 (Keep an eye out for the Hawks' City Edition uniforms and court.
 They're nice.)

 16. Memphis Grizzlies (30.5)